 1. Tracking Sustainability Efforts Beyond Controlled Operations

-Sustainability reporting now extends beyond direct emissions and energy usage, with a focus on measuring environmental and social metrics across the entire value chain – including diversity KPIs and employee health & inclusion in an increasingly remote working world.
+Sustainability reporting now extends beyond direct emissions and energy usage.
+The focus has shifted to measuring environmental and social metrics across the entire value chain.
+This also includes diversity KPIs and employee health & inclusion in an increasingly remote working world.

 Companies are specifically facing the challenge of handling Scope 3 emissions – which commonly represent the majority of their overall emissions and originate outside of the organization.
 Creating a robust Scope 3 reporting strategy has become business-critical for companies to set credible sustainability targets, achieve net-zero ambitions, and adhere to international reporting frameworks.

 Supply chain engagement is one of the biggest hurdles in Scope 3 reporting.
 According to CDP data, emissions from supply chains are on average 11.4x higher than operational emissions.
-Many organizations have complex supply chains, so it is tricky to collect quality data, engage with suppliers around the world, select a calculation method, and track progress against targets.
+Many organizations have complex supply chains.
+Thus, it is tricky to collect quality data and engage with suppliers around the world.
+Another common hurdle is selecting a calculation method, and tracking progress against targets.

 Despite challenges, reporting on Scope 3 emissions is critical as it presents the biggest opportunity for meaningful reductions.
-To implement a supplier engagement program, organizations should look to assess their current data collection and reporting procedures, ensuring there is a centralized place for this data.
-They can then utilize guidance and resources like GHG protocols and analysis to assess the relevance of the Scope 3 categories, conducting screenings to understand what data is applicable and can be collected.
+To implement a supplier engagement program, organizations should look to assess their current data collection and reporting procedures.
+They also need to ensure there is a centralized place for this data.
+They can then utilize guidance and resources like GHG protocols and analysis to assess the relevance of the Scope 3 categories.
+While also conducting screenings to understand what data is applicable and can be collected.
 From there, organizations can look to engage with suppliers and understand what data is needed from them for reporting and how to establish a regular communication channel.

 2. The Importance of Materiality in an Evolving Reporting Landscape

-In today’s ESG reporting landscape, identifying, managing and reporting what is material to companies has become crucial and this will continue into 2024 and beyond.
-Materiality is based on the idea that not all sustainability issues are equally important and that companies should focus their reporting efforts on the issues that are most material to their business and stakeholders.
+In today’s ESG reporting landscape, identifying, managing, and reporting what is material to companies has become crucial and this will continue into 2024 and beyond.
+Materiality is based on the concept that not all sustainability issues are equally important.
+It also encompasses the idea that companies should focus their reporting efforts on the issues that are most material to their business and stakeholders.

 Specific data points required by current and upcoming regulations (such as CSRD) are now blending with an embedded sustainability approach that assesses what is material for a particular industry or company.
 The CSRD incorporates the concept of double materiality, requiring companies to report on how sustainability issues might create financial risks for the company, as well as the company’s impacts on people and the environment.